mlabbe/nativefiledialog/README.md

  - No third party dependencies for building or linking.
  - Support for Vista's modern `IFileDialog` on Windows.
  - Support for non-deprecated Cocoa APIs on OS X.
- - GTK+3 dialog on Linux.
+ - GTK3 dialog on Linux.
- - Optional Zenity support on Linux to avoid linking GTK+.
+ - Optional Zenity support on Linux to avoid linking GTK.
  - Tested, works alongside [http://www.libsdl.org](SDL2) on all platforms, for the game developers out there.

 # Example Usage #